-For WaterGard to function correctly these three items are required:
+For WaterGard to function correctly these items are required:

-- A WaterGard-ready Marley LLC (liquid level control) or LLC+u water level control system is required to communicate correctly. - Municipal potable water will have residual chlorine levels that are too high for WaterGard, therefore, a method of removal is required when any water source has a free residual chlorine level above the requirements shown in the Feedwater Requirements Table 3.
+- Two dry contacts from a generic water level controller.
+One signal for turning the unit on (Makeup On) and one for switching the unit into bypass operation (Low Level Alarm).
+SPX Cooling offers multiple WaterGard Ready options for liquid level control including the Marley LLC (liquid level control) probe style) and the Marley LLC+u (ultrasonic) water level control system. - Municipal potable water is required, however other sources are possible please consult SPX for more information. - Municipal potable water will have residual chlorine levels that are too high for WaterGard, therefore, a method of removal is required when any water source has a free residual chlorine level above the requirements shown in the Feedwater Requirements Table 3.
 This can either be done by purchasing a carbon tank through SPX Cooling or using liquid chemical chlorine destruct from a chemical water treater. - A conductivity blowdown controller is required to monitor the water saving WaterGard offers.
 This can be purchased with the WaterGard system.

 WaterGard can remove up to 91% of an individual ion.
 How much of an individual ion is removed depends on the ion.
-In some cases, the incoming water in a galvanized cooling tower may have too low of a calcium value (<50 ppm as CaCO3) making the water corrosive after WaterGard treatment.
-In these situations it is recommended to initially fill the system with untreated potable water.
-If the system level is low enough the internal bypass will automatically fill with mixture of treated and untreated water.
-Otherwise, if the system level isn't low enough the external bypass will need to be engaged.
-Once the system is full, WaterGard can be started and operated normally.
+In some cases, the incoming water in a galvanized evaporative product may have too low of a calcium value (<50 ppm as CaCO3) or pH may be too low (<6.5) making the water corrosive after WaterGard treatment.
+In these situations, it is recommended to initially fill the system with unfiltered feed water.
+If the system level is low enough, the internal bypass will automatically fill with unfiltered water.
+Otherwise, if the system level isn't low enough the external bypass will need to be engaged by jumping the low-level alarm.
+For LLC applications, once the system level is above the low-level alarm a delay timer will continue to fill the unit for 20 seconds, then WaterGard will start and operated normally.
+For Opti FC/LLC+u controls application, once the water level is above low-level alarm, the unit will keep bypass open until water level reaches the "makeup ON" setpoint.
 For additional information on soft water and its impact on tower metallurgy consult you Marley sales representative.

 WaterGard operates by rejecting ions down a small, concentrated reject waste stream.
 This is typically 10-15% of the feedwater stream.
-Due to this, water savings are not possible when the evaporative system operates at higher cycles of concentration.
-Anything beyond 7 cycles of concentration can result in increased water usage, not water savings.
+Due to this, water savings are not possible when the evaporative system operates at higher cycles of concentration (COC).
+Any evaporative system's starting COC at 7 or higher can result in increased water usage, not water savings.